Decree of Themistocles: Discovery

 The stone bearing the Themistocles decree (Epigraphical Museum, Athens, EM 13330) was discovered at some point before 1959 by Anargyros Titiris, a local farmer at Troezen, in the northeastern Peloponnese.
 For some time, he used the inscribed marble slab as a doorstep.
 In 1959, he donated the stone to a collection of artifacts from Troezen that a local schoolteacher was displaying at a coffeehouse.
 There, Professor M.H.
 Jameson of the University of Pennsylvania saw the slab, and, the next year, published its contents along with a translation and commentary.

 Contents

 The inscription begins with a statement that the contents are a resolution of the Athenian assembly, proposed by Themistocles.
 It then lays out a plan to evacuate the women, children, and elderly of Athens.
 The majority of the extant text then turns to the specifics of preparing the fleet, with the text on the slab becoming illegible before the end of the decree.

+The inscription is cut in the stoichedon style, with 42 letters to a line, except for an accidental additional stoichos at the ends of lines 38-41.
+The following translation is from Michael H. Jameson with edits by Benjamin Dean Meritt and A.R.
+Burn.
+It maintains, as far as possible, the lines of the Greek, which usually divide in the middle of a word: